 At the end, stir in your 50 g of chopped chocolate.

 Fill into a silicone mould or into a regular cupcake mould using paper cups and bake for ca 20 minutes.
 Check that they're done - they should feel spongy when you press on them.
 Remove from the oven and cool.

 Melt the other half of the chocolate bar (50 g) in the microwave or in a pan.
 Stir in the double / heavy cream, butter and powdered sweetener and let it cool until it starts to thicken.

-Spread over the muffins using a fork to make pretty patterns.
+Spread over the cupcakes using a fork to make pretty patterns.

 Make sure you use either a sugar free chocolate such as Lily's or dark chocolate with a minimum of 85% cocoa solids.
 I used a brand with 90% cocoa solids.